github/catalyst/docs/_guide/conventions.md

 ### The best class-names are two word descriptions

 Custom elements are required to have a `-` inside the tag name.
-Catalyst's `@controller` will derive the tag name from the class name - and so as such the class name needs to have at least two capital letters, or to put it another way, it needs to consist of two words.
+Catalyst's `@controller` will derive the tag name from the class name - and so as such the class name needs to have at least two capital letters, or to put it another way, it needs to consist of at least two CamelCased words.
 The element name should describe what it does succinctly in two words.
 Some examples:

  - `theme-picker` (`class ThemePickerElement`)
  - `markdown-toolbar` (`class MarkdownToolbarElement`)